minghunghw/Intel16-OpenTitanSoC/sim/README.md

 make TEST=<test_name>
 ```

-If youw want to run simulation with DVE, type
+If you want to run simulation with DVE, type
 ```
 make dve TEST=<test_name>
 ```